ymatsukawa/scrape_tool/README.md

 $ python3 src/main.py
 ```

-Result is located in src/settings.(prod|dev|test).json's `feed`.`/path/to/output_dir/file.json`.
+Result path is written in src/settings.(prod|dev|test).json's `feed`.`/path/to/output_dir/file.json`.

 you can change the path.

-Follow output are example from example.com
+Follows are example output from example.com

 ```
 [